google/earthengine-catalog/catalog/global-pasture-watch/ggc-30m_v1.md

 of Angola and in the Sahel region in Africa.
 Users need to be aware of the limitations and known issues; whilst considering them carefully to ensure appropriate use of maps at this initial prediction stage.
-GPW is working actively to collect systematic feedback [Geo-Wiki platform](https://www.geo-wiki.org), validate the current version and improve future versions of the dataset.
+GPW is working actively to collect systematic feedback via the [Geo-Wiki platform](https://www.geo-wiki.org), validate the current version and improve future versions of the dataset.